runningcode/gradle-doctor/docs/configuration.md

         */
       negativeAvoidanceThreshold.set(500)
        /**
-        * Warn when not using parallel GC.
-Parallel GC is faster for build type tasks and is no longer the default in Java 9+.
+        * Certain combinations of Java versions and their default GC are faster than others.
+        * For Java versions 9-16, the default is G1GC, but Parallel GC is faster.
+        * For Java versions 17+, G1GC is faster.
         */
       failWhenNotUsingOptimalGC.set(true)
        /**